Maduranga14/DEA-project/README.md

 ✅ Clients can post jobs
 ✅ Freelancers can apply for jobs
-✅ Upload and submit work files
+✅ Upload  images and submit work URL
 ✅ Track everything with dashboards

 ## Built With